ibm-cloud-docs/cis/ts-html-4xx-errors.md

 ## Error 416: Range not satisfiable
 {: #416-error}

-The `416` error response code indicates that a server cannot serve the requested ranges.
+The `416` error response code indicates that a server can't serve the requested ranges.
 For example:

 * `HTTP/1.1 416 Range Not Satisfiable`
 * `Content-Range: bytes */12777`